Sathyaish/Auth0/Article/job-79972-edited.md

-The book recommendations window makes an HTTP post request, sending the access token in the HTTP Authorization [Kaci’s note: Note that only proper nouns should be in title case.
-If this is a common noun and thus not an official title, it should be in lowercase.] header and the appId [Kaci’s note: Do you mean “app ID”?] in the request body.
+The book recommendations window makes an HTTP post request, sending the access token in the HTTP Authorization header and the `appId` in the request body.
 It sends this new request to the recommendations URL of the Web API.
 The recommendations URL is at [https://localhost:8443/recommend](https://localhost:8443/recommend) and is attended to by a servlet named `RecommendServlet`, which we will list later in this document.